nikhil-dce/nikhil-dce.github.io/index.md

 Hi, I am an RA at the Computer Engineering Department IIT, Kanpur India.

 I am currently working on some exciting problems at the intersection of Deep Learning and Probabilistic Machine Learning under the supervision of <a href="https://www.cse.iitk.ac.in/users/piyush/" target="_blank">Prof. Piyush Rai</a>.
-Prior to that I worked on Deep Learning Techniques and real-time multimodal sensor data fusion for Autonomous Vechicles under <a href="http://home.iitk.ac.in/~gpandey/" target="_blank"> Prof. Gaurav Pandey</a>.
+Prior to that I worked on Deep Learning Techniques and Real-time Multimodal sensor data fusion for Self-Driving Vehicles under <a href="http://home.iitk.ac.in/~gpandey/" target="_blank"> Prof. Gaurav Pandey</a>.

 My research interests include Deep Learning, Probabilistic Modelling and Machine Learning.
 I am also currently in the process of applying to graduate programs for Fall'18.